 It made a difference in Roger’s life, but how can a name change society?

 Those who experience childhood domestic violence are six times more likely to die by suicide, 50 times more likely to abuse drugs and alcohol, and 74 times more likely to commit a violent crime against another.
 UNICEF calls CDV “the single best predictor of children becoming either perpetrators or victims of domestic violence later in life.”

 Addiction, violent crime rates, and the number of incarcerated individuals can be reduced with simple awareness.
 Knowing the name “CDV” and being able to apply it to their own experiences or those of loved ones gives those who grew up with it a greater chance to unlearn the lies and not be another statistic.

 Sharing your experiences with CDV is a great first step in helping yourself.
 But your story is also important to the millions of other people who faced the same childhood but don’t know what to call it.
 Your story serves as a guiding light.
 You, too, can be a pioneer in raising awareness of CDV by just using the name.

-The paperback edition of INVINCIBLE, filled with riveting stories just like Roger’s, is available now at half off the original hard cover price.
+The paperback edition of INVINCIBLE, filled with riveting stories just like Roger’s, is coming out this October and is currently available for preorder.

 Do you want to help children who are currently growing up with CDV?
 I urge you to take a look at the Change A Life program.
 It is the only online training program currently available that is proven effective to help guide, prepare and qualify an adult to step into the life of someone who grew up facing adversity in their childhood home.
 It’s free and takes only 30 minutes.